 - Click Schedule Campaign.

-View or edit your time zone by following the steps below.
+View or edit your default time zone

-- Click your profile name to expand the Account Panel and select Account.
+Click your profile icon and choose Account.

 - Use the Time zone drop-down menu to select the correct location.

 - Click Save to apply the changes to your account.